My Account

 France

 It’s quite possible that you will find yourself saying “WOW” every now and then as you stroll and wander through Strasbourg.
 What you get to see here is impressive and touching, and quite simply beautiful.
-For example, the cathedral surrounded by half-timbered buildings with colourful decorative glass from the 12th century and one of the highest church towers in the world (142 metres).
-Or the lock bridge (17th century) can be described without exaggeration as a grandiose work of art by the engineer, Barrage Vauban.
-And that is by no means all: Be sure to stroll through the “Quartier des Tanneurs”.
+For example, the cathedral is surrounded by half-timbered buildings with colorful decorative glass from the 12th century and features one of the highest church towers in the world at 465 feet (142 meters).
+Or the lock bridge (17th century) can be described without exaggeration as a grandiose work of art by engineer Barrage Vauban.
+And that is by no means all.
+Be sure to stroll through the “Quartier des Tanneurs”.
 Half-timbering at its finest.
 Lanes with cobblestones.
 Covered bridges.
-In the Middle Ages, fishermen, tanners and millers lived and worked here.
+In the Middle Ages, fishermen, tanners, and millers lived and worked here.
 The architecture from this period is almost perfectly preserved.
-If you need a little break afterwards to really take in the beauty: There are cosy bistros in the former Gerber quarter.
+If you need a little break afterward to really take in the beauty, there are cozy bistros in the former Gerber quarter.

 Ruedesheim